 I pointed out that, as on other hikes, we planned to carry the kids in backpack carriers for almost half the distance, usually encompassing post-lunch nap time.
 This wasn’t taken as an effective comeback.
 It seemed our questioners lacked faith in the ability of a thirty-something mom to carry a bundle of gear the size of a Volkswagen with a 35-pound kid tucked amongst it.
 “I’m just kind of used to it,” I protested lamely, but the consensus of incredulity began to undermine my confidence.

 I was pretty sure my kids were safe from rabid wolves and August frostbite, but that didn’t stop me from worrying.
 What if we ran out of M&M’s?
 What if we fainted from the fumes of four pairs of wet socks in a three-person tent?
 What if Lizzy woke everyone in camp at three-thirty a.m. when Lamby became temporarily lost in the abyss of her sleeping bag?
-What if (oh, the horror) Jay and I -- along with Jay’s dad and forty-five total strangers -- were subjected thirty-three miles of twins-in-stereo whining
+What if (oh, the horror) Jay and I -- along with Jay’s dad and forty-five total strangers -- were subjected thirty-three miles of twins-in-stereo whining?

 In the week before the hike, as I packed up six zillion miniature Ziplocs of honey roasted peanuts, dried cranberries, and Tootsie Pops, I tried to talk myself out of my peer-induced paranoia.
 The kids were experienced hikers.
 They liked Powerbars.
 They had warm -- albeit mismatched --homemade longjohns and raingear, and I could still get away with dressing them this way because they hadn’t yet realized Mommy wasn’t cool.
 Earlier in the summer, they had demonstrated that they could be entertained for four hours straight, hiking through impenetrable fog, by my attempts to narrate all of “James and the Giant Peach” and the “Wizard of Oz”.
 Given that most adults would start hyperventilating after 30 seconds of my rendition of “Yellow Brick Road,” I felt like we’d done pretty well.
 But still, I was apprehensive.